Hiking and camping with dogs safety gear etiquette

 This is the MOST important question to ask yourself.
 Before you pack your bags, you need to honestly assess if your dog is physically and mentally prepared for the trek.

-• Age and development: Puppies shouldn’t do strenuous hikes until their growth plates have fully closed (usually around 12–18 months).
+• Age and development: Puppies shouldn’t do strenuous hikes until their growth plates have fully closed (usually around 12–18 months or up to 24 months for large breeds).
 Similarly, senior dogs may need shorter, flatter routes to protect their joints.

 • Breed-specific limitations: Brachycephalic (flat-faced) breeds like Boxers or Pugs struggle with heat regulation.
 Double-coated breeds like Huskies may overheat in summer, while short-haired dogs may need layers for mountain cold.